rualdo12/Rualdo-Kruger.github.io/about.md

 ### More Information

-I give masterclasses away for free on my YouTube channel so feel free to join the community. [https://](https://www.youtube.com/@Rualdo_Kruger)
+I give masterclasses away for free on my YouTube channel so feel free to join the community.
+[Rualdo Kruger](https://www.youtube.com/@Rualdo_Kruger)

 ### Contact me